 |New values:||fill | max-content | min-content | fit-content|

 There are four types of automatically-determined sizes in CSS (which are represented in the width and height properties by the keywords defined above):

-Right now all of these except fill mean the same thing for extents.
+Right now all of these except fill mean the same thing for block-sizes.
 This may or may not be ideal.

-If the measure is auto, we could have min-content extent imply a max-content measure, and vice versa.
+If the inline-size is auto, we could have min-content block-size imply a max-content inline-size, and vice versa.